Sagnik004/project-mgmt-graphql/README.md

 This is a project management app where we can manage the projects, clients and the relationship between them.

-It is created using React.js on the UI layer, Node.js and Express.js on the server side, MongoDB and Mongoose for data storage and ORM, and GraphQL to have UI ask and get back only the required amount of data.
+It is created using React.js on the UI layer, Node.js and Express.js on the server side, MongoDB and Mongoose for data storage and ODM, and GraphQL to have UI ask and get back only the required amount of data.